Surfboard Construction: What to Consider Before You Order

 That said, at the end of the day, you’re probably not going to spec out every component in this article from scratch.
 Nor should you.
 Shapers have spent years — often decades — figuring out what works and why.
 And that experience is worth leaning on.

-But, if you know what you like, don’t be afraid to ask for it.
-There have been times when I’ve insisted on a lower density foam or a heavier glass job than would typically be used for the design of the board and I’ve almost always been pleased with my decision.
+But, if you know what you like or want to try something different, don’t be afraid to ask for it.
+There have been times when I’ve insisted on a lower density core or a heavier glass job than would typically be used for the design of the board and I’ve almost always been pleased with my decision because I knew why I was asking for it.

 So always keep in mind why you're buying the board and what you're hoping to get out of it.
 The best board you'll ever ride may not be the one everyone else is riding.